Cartoon alien aims to ease World Cup culture shock in Qatar

 "This is our show and the sponsors were very supportive and they gave us all the freedom to create it the way we see it," he said.

-The pair already plan two more series of Kawkabani alongside other projects to highlight Arab culture.
+The pair already plan two more series alongside other projects to highlight Arab culture.

 "Our heritage is full of stories, is full of characters, full of heroes and we want to showcase them from Qatar or from the Arabic region to the whole world," he said.